pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     $ make docs

-The above command allows you to view the documentation locally in your browser. `Sphinx (a python documentation generator) <http://www.sphinx-doc.org/en/stable/usage/quickstart.html>`_ builds and renders the html for you, and you can find the html files by navigating to docs, then _build, and then you can find the correct html file.
-To see the main pyjanitor page, open the index.html file.
+The above command allows you to view the documentation locally in your browser. `Sphinx (a python documentation generator) <http://www.sphinx-doc.org/en/stable/usage/quickstart.html>`_ builds and renders the html for you, and you can find the html files by navigating to ``pyjanitor/docs/_build``, and then you can find the correct html file.
+To see the main pyjanitor page, open the ``index.html`` file.

 Sphinx uses `rst files (restructured text) <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ as its markdown language.
 To edit documentation, go to the rst file that corresponds to the html file you would like to edit.
 Make the changes directly in the rst file with the correct markup.
 Save the file, and rebuild the html pages using the same commands as above to see what your changes look like in html.